 In any event, I suspect most of us were finally disabused of all hope that she would ever reconcile her behavior with those vestments when it became clear that neither marriage to a freed Nelson Mandela nor the black rule for which she struggled so heroically was enough to satiate her promiscuous political ambition.

-Therefore, it was clearly just a matter of time before spiteful bile came pouring out of this woman scorned – not only by Nelson (who divorced her in 1996) but also by the new black leadership (which has refused to honor her as the “mother of the nation” in ways she no doubt expected).
+Therefore, it was clearly just a matter of time before spiteful bile came pouring out of this woman scorned – presumably not only by Nelson (who divorced her in 1996) but also by the new black leadership (which has refused to honor her as the “mother of the nation” in ways she no doubt expected).

 Well, here comes the bile.
 It flows from an interview conducted by Nadira Naipaul (wife of internationally acclaimed Trinidadian writer V.S.
 Naipaul), excerpts of which were published yesterday in the London newspaper The Evening Standard.

 Here are just some of the things Winnie is now saying about Mandela – a man who, by all accounts, wore the vestments of a political saint and savior as well as any mortal ever could: